 Behind Bao: A Conversation with Pixar’s Domee Shi and Becky Neiman-Cobb

 Domee Shi and Becky Neiman-Cobb are the Director and Producer pair behind Pixar’s latest animated short film,Bao.
-Both Domee and Becky have been at Pixar for several years but this is the first time they are stepping into their respective roles for this particular project.
+Both Domee and Becky have been at Pixar for several years, but this is the first time they are stepping into their respective roles for this particular project.
 Becky is a photographer and has worked on several projects including (but certainly not limited to) Ratatouille, Inside Out, and Up.
-Domee is a Story Artist and first woman to direct an animated short in Pixar’s history.
+Domee is a Story Artist and the first woman to direct an animated short in Pixar’s history.

 Interview conducted by Tiffany Chan

 Q: What are your “origin stories”?
 How did you fall in love with animation?

 DOMEE: I’ve always loved drawing and storytelling for as long as I remember.
 I grew up watching Disney movies and Japanese animation, but didn’t consider animation a serious profession until sophomore year in high school.
 My dream was to draw and create art for a living, and it’s so awesome that I get to do that!

 BECKY: In college I studied Art and Sociology and after I graduated I went the Art route and became a graphic designer and photographer.
 Years later, I realized that my real calling was more on the Sociology side.
 I love people and being an artist felt isolating for me.
 I always feel like having the art background helped make me a more empathetic manager and producer.

 Q: What were your professional path like (internships/schooling/apprenticeships)?
 How did you get to these particular jobs and how did you find your niche within the animated design field?